-- Picnicking is restricted to open and mowed lawns. - Leaving property, including picnic items, unattended for any period of time requires a permit. - Picnicking on the porches of the Burlingham and Weir historic houses cannot prevent other visitors from enjoying the same spaces. - Picnicking must be done on a "pack in, pack out" basis.
-All picnickers must pack up and carry out all their garbage and recyclables. - Open flame or barbeque grill cooking is prohibited. - Set-up of tables and chairs for group picnics is prohibited.
-Use of personal lawn chairs is permitted under the condition that they do not create holes or divots in the ground. - Visitors planning to picnic in groups arriving in 3 or more cars must make a reservation.
+- Picnicking is restricted to open and mowed lawns, park benches, and the stone table in front of the Weir House. - Leaving property, including picnic items, unattended for any period of time requires a permit.

+- Picnicking must be done on a "pack in, pack out" basis.
+All picnickers must pack up and carry out all their garbage and recyclables. - Open flame or barbeque grill cooking is prohibited. - Set-up of tables and chairs for group picnics (8 people or more) is prohibited.
+Use of personal lawn chairs and small portable tables is permitted for small groups (up to 7 people) under the condition that they do not create holes in the ground. - Visitors planning to picnic in groups arriving in 3 or more cars must make a reservation.